 Big Wheel Bikes.
 This company near the C&O Canal Towpath rents multispeed and other types of bikes hourly or for the day.
 Rates range from $7–$10 per hour and $35–$100 per day.
 There is a three-hour minimum.
 Tandem bikes, kids' bikes, and bikes with baby carriers are also available.
 Other locations are in Bethesda, near the Capital Crescent Trail, and Alexandria, if you want to ride the Mount Vernon Trail.
 1034 33rd St. NW, Georgetown, Washington, DC, 20007.
 202/337–0254. www.bigwheelbikes.com.

 Bike and Roll.
-Three-hour, 4- to 8-miles guided tours of Downtown Washington range in cost from $35 to $50, and bike rental is included.
+Three-hour, 4- to 8-mile guided tours of downtown Washington operate between early March and Thanksgiving and range in cost from $35 to $60, including bike rental.
 Advance reservations are required.
-Tours start from the Mall and Union Station, as well as from Alexandria for rides to Mount Vernon.
-50 Massachussetts Ave.
+Tours start from the Union Station, the Mall, and the Martin Luther King, Jr. Memorial Library, as well as from Alexandria for rides to Mount Vernon.
+50 Massachusetts Ave.
 NE, Downtown, Washington, DC, 20004.
 202/962–0206. www.bikethesites.com.
 Union Station.

 Capital Bikeshare.
-One of the nation's largest bike-share programs lets you pick up a bike at one of 140 stations located around Washington and Arlington, Virginia, and then return it at a location near your destination.
+One of the nation's largest bike-share programs, with more than 2,500 bikes, lets you pick up a bike at one of more than 300 stations located around Washington and Arlington, Virginia, and then return it at a location near your destination.
 Using a credit card to pay the 24-hour, three-day, or annual membership fee at a bike station kiosk, you receive a code to unlock a bike.
 The membership entitles you to an unlimited number of rides during the 24 hours.
 The first 30 minutes are free, then different rates apply, depending on the amount of time you have the bike.
 Bikers provide their own helmets.
-Capital Bikeshare is designed for quick, short trips.
-A bike rental shop may be a better option for visitors needing a bike for a full day.
+Capital Bikeshare is designed for quick, short trips; but you can take as many trips as you want each day, so design your daylong adventures with short trips in mind.
 Washington, DC.
 877/430–2453. www.capitalbikeshare.com.